SurveyCompo/surveycompo-doc/docs/customization.md

 ```

 In this example, the CSS rules for changing the background color of checkbox inputs are placed inside the `<style>` tag with an **`id`** value of **`surveycompo`**.
 SurveyCompo will automatically apply these CSS rules to the survey when it is rendered.

+!!! tip "Tip"

+    Adding `media="not all"` to the style tag ensures that the CSS rules are not applied to the hosting page.
+This way, the CSS rules are only applied to the survey and do not interfere with the rest of the webpage.

 !!! note "Note"